cognoma/machine-learning/README.md

 ## `cognoml` package

-This repository contains a python package named `cognoml`.
-For development, the package can be installed locally.
-First, make sure the `cognoma-machine-learning` environment is activated, so the `cognoml` is only installed for this environment.
-Then install using the following command from this repository's root directory:
+[`cognoml`](https://github.com/cognoma/cognoml) is a pip-installable python package that is under development to perform machine learning tasks for Project Cognoma.
+If you would like to use `cognoml` in this repository, first make sure the `cognoma-machine-learning` environment is activated, so `cognoml` is only installed for this environment.
+Then clone `cognoml` from GitHub, and install it by running the following command from `cognoml`'s root directory:

 ```sh
 pip install --editable .